Is the higher tax rate changing?

-Trump's tax plan was one of the biggest reforms to the tax code in decades: reducing individual tax rates, increasing standard deductions, and lowering the threshold for deductions for medical expenses, among other changes.
+President Trump's tax plan was one of the biggest reforms to the tax code in decades.
+It reduced individual tax rates, increased standard deductions, and lowered the threshold for deductions for medical expenses.
 Taxpayers can apply for a standard deduction when filing their tax returns, which reduces their taxable income and the taxes they owe.
 The IRS is increasing tax brackets by approximately 7% for each type of tax filer, such as those filing separately or as married couples.
-By contrast, federal income taxes are marginal, meaning that your tax rate only applies to the portion of income that falls directly into that category.

-Other employee options that could be affected by tax bracket adjustments include how much salary to transfer to a traditional 401 (k) plan or to a health savings account, which reduces taxable income for a given year based on the amount contributed and is a measure that people usually take to prevent revenues from being transferred to a higher tax bracket.
+Federal income taxes are marginal, meaning that your tax rate only applies to the portion of income that falls directly into that category.
+Employees may also need to consider how much salary to transfer to a traditional 401 (k) plan or to a health savings account when making decisions about their taxes.
+These measures reduce taxable income for a given year based on the amount contributed and can help prevent revenues from being transferred to a higher tax bracket.

 Leave a Comment